mbortnyck/qfp/README.md

 # qfp
-Qfp is a python library for creating audio fingerprints that are robust to changes in pitch and tempo.
-This method is ideal for ID'ing music from recordings such as DJ sets where the tracks are commonly played at a different tempo.
+Qfp is a python library for creating audio fingerprints that are robust to alterations in pitch and speed.
+This method is ideal for ID'ing music from recordings such as DJ sets where the tracks are commonly played at a different tempo than the original recording.
 Qfp is an implementation of the audio fingerprinting/recognition algorithms detailed in a 2016 academic paper by Reinhard Sonnleitner and Gerhard Widmer [1].

 ## Quickstart
 Install using pip